Educational Research Scientist

 - A demonstrated commitment to diversity, equity, inclusivity, and belonging.

-This is a 3-year term appointment from the date of hire, with the possibility of extension based on funding and performance.
+This is a 3-year term appointment from the date of hire.

 For consideration please submit

 - A resume or CV detailing relevant professional experiences.